 Bittersweet/Downer Ending: Most of Command's endings fall in between these; Ending 1 is the only ending that seems truly happy, despite hinting at Dash's Start of Darkness.
 Every other ending involves some combination of Star Fox disbanding, Krystal leaving, and/or a teammate depressed on missing out on the main action.
 The most depressing would probably be Ending 4, which shows Krystal becoming a pariah despite helping to save the universe and being rejected/shunned everywhere, until she becomes a lonely bounty hunter whom not even Fox recognizes when they cross paths years later.
 The accompanying ending melody aids the Tear Jerker feeling of these endings.

 Continuity Nod: The Lylat System should look familiar to anyone who's played Star Fox 64, as that is where the locations come from, though a few are missing from 64.
-(With Bolse and Area 6, their absence is because of the fact that they were artificial structures made to protect Andross's base and were destroyed by the Star Fox team on their way to said base during the events of that game.)
+(With Bolse and Area 6, their absence is because of the fact that they were artificial structures made to protect Andross's base, one of which was assaulted by the Star Fox team on their way to said base during the events of that game.)

 Create Your Own Villain: In some endings, Dash Bowman, initially hoping to join Star Fox, turns evil in response to choices made by other characters.

 A Day in the Limelight: Several of Command's branches follow characters other than Fox.
-Characters that benefit include Falco, Slippy, Star Wolf, and newcomer Lucy.
+Characters that benefit include Falco, Slippy, the whole of Star Wolf, and newcomer Lucy.

 Fog of War: You can scribble a bit of it away with the stylus, but it grows back in after the end of a turn.

-GPS Evidence: In Command, R.O.B is able to pinpoint Venom as the origin point of the Angler Army... because their ships are made out of a noncorroding metal, which means they can function in Venom's caustic seas.
+GPS Evidence: In Command, ROB is able to pinpoint Venom as the origin point of the Anglar army... because their ships are made out of a noncorroding metal, which means they can function in Venom's caustic seas.
 Kind of a leap of logic.